835 BCE (1st of Nisan, 2926): According to some Joash assumed the throne as King of Judah

 1863: A column published today entitled “New From Fortress Monroe” reported that two Jews were arrested while on board the SS Thomas A. Morgan which was making her trip from this Fortress Monroe, VA to Yorktown, VA.
 The Jews had “a lot of contraband goods” in their possession.
 [The implication of the article is that the Jews were trading with the Rebel forces further upriver.

-1863: The New York Times reported that Colonel Crane and a group of Union soldiers captured a schooner towing a lighter filled with cotton in Florida.
+1863: It was reported today that Colonel Crane and a group of Union soldiers captured a schooner towing a lighter filled with cotton in Florida.
 Of the 12 men aboard the schooner, 10 were rebels while the others were a man named Titus from Rhode Island and “a Jew from New York named J. Cohen.”
 [The correspondent does not say how he ascertained that Cohen was a Jew or why his was the only one whose religion was mentioned.]

 1866(22nd of Adar II, 5646): Rabbi Menachem Mendel of Lubavitch passed away.
 Born in 1789, Rabbi Menachem Mendel was the grandson of the first Chabad Rebbe and was the third Chabad Lubavitch Rebbe.
 "He was also known as the Tzemach Tzedek (Righteous Sprout), the name for a voluminous compendium of Jewish halachah that he authored.
 He also authored Derech Mitzvotecha (Way of Your Commandments), a mystical exposition of Jewish law."
 According to some sources, the seventh Lubavitch Rebbe, Menachem Mendel Schneerson was named in honor his illustrious predecessor.
 This brief summary can in no way do justice to the life and writing of this illustrious sage.